openforcefield/standards/docs/enhancement-proposals/off-ep-0001.md

 `<Constraints>` section depends on the `<Bonds>` section in many implementations.
 Specifically, a pair of atoms can be subject to a harmonic bond potential via a `<Bond>` parameter and also be constrained via a constraint specified by a `<Constraint>` parameter.
-This leads to two edge cases that are not explicitly descibred in the specification.
+This leads to two edge cases that are not explicitly described in the specification.

 The first case is in which each section specifies a distance parameter, which are likely not numerically identical, and it is not clear which should be applied.
 The current implementation in the OpenFF Toolkit uses the distance specified in the `<Constraint>` record.

-The second case is in which a `<Constraint>` record does not specify the distance, in which case the `k` value of a corresponding bond parameter is used.
+The second case is in which a `<Constraint>` record does not specify the distance, in which case the `length` value of a corresponding bond parameter is used.
 The current implementation in the OpenFF Toolkit uses the distance specified in the `<Constraint>` record.

 These each could be minor points of confusion for anybody re-implementing the SMIRNOFF spec.
 At